 How Much Are Current Student Loan Origination Fees?

 Student loan origination fees are most likely to impact students with federal student loans.
-The origination fees on federal student loans add considerable cost for student and parent borrowers.
+The origination fees on federal student loans add considerable costs for student and parent borrowers.

 Student loan origination fees aren’t paid out of pocket.
 Instead, they are charged as a percentage of the loan amount requested and withheld from the funds that are disbursed or paid out to you.
 This means that the total loan funds you receive will be less than the loan amount you requested.